mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 So at the first stage you can experience five consciousnesses there. (*Transcriber’s Note*: elsewhere these are described as five mental factors, *cetasika*.)
 One is *vitarka*, and *vicāra*.
 And also *prīti*; *prīti* means *joyful interest*.
 And *happiness* (*sukha*), and also *samādhi*.
 [Those are the] five consciousnesses; in other words, you can experience [those] five things psychologically.

 And also, basically, at the first stage of zazen, all unwholesome things drop off.
 That’s great! ...
-And then finally ... nothing. *[He laughs.]* This is zazen.
+And then finally, nothing. *[He laughs.]* This is zazen.

 At the first stage of zazen, you realize how stupid you are, because [you are] always chasing after thoughts, and because [...] you completely exhaust from chasing.
 If you sit a seven day *sesshin*, you really understand this.
 The first day, second day, you really struggle – trying to make your mind calm.
 The third day, fourth day, well – you start to get *tired*, really get tired.
 The fourth, fifth day, you start to give up chasing after thoughts, because you start to realize, “How stupid I am” – because you exhaust.
 Finally, the sixth, seventh day, you completely give up all thoughts.
 That’s pretty nice.
 And then finally, completely beyond trying or not trying, you can do zazen.
 Just sit down.